My Favourite Eco-Friendly Christmas Crackers In The UK

 What’s also to love is that the Christmas crackers can also be personalised with an embroidered name or message, at no extra cost.

 After use, you just need to wash your napkin.
 Once clean and dry, simply refill the cardboard tube, roll the napkin around the tube, and tie your cracker at both ends.
 Worried about them looking dog-eared?
 Well, worry not!
-2GreenMonkeys says a little bit of starch can help your crackers keep a good shape.
+2GreenMonkeys says a little bit of starch can help your crackers stay in good shape.

 What To Put Inside Your Christmas Crackers

-If you opt for refillable and reusable crackers you might be wondering what to put in them.
-Wonder no more – here are some eco-friendly ideas for what to put inside your Christmas crackers, depending on the recipient.
+If you opt for refillable and reusable crackers, you might be wondering what to put in them.
+Wonder no more – here are some sustainable and plastic-free ideas to pop inside your Christmas crackers, depending on the recipient:

 I’ve opted for small, relatively inexpensive options, but the only limits are your imagination and budget.